 How do you find love that lasts when everything in your life has taught you that you’re a failure at picking the right man?

-That’s the one dilemma quick-witted, beautiful, fiercely capable Shelly Green just can’t seem to solve.
-Sure, she’s conquered business, motherhood, addiction, and the art of keeping her friends laughing.
+It’s the one thing quick-witted, beautiful, fiercely capable Shelly Green just can’t seem to figure out.
+Sure, she’s conquered business, motherhood, addiction, and keeping her friends laughing.
 But lasting love still eludes her.

-Between ecstatic dance nights, poolside confessions, family drama, and her own inner turmoil, she finds herself facing the one question that will make or break her: What does it mean to choose the person who is a true fit?
-And can you do that while choosing yourself, too?
+Between ecstatic dance nights, poolside confessions, family drama, and her own inner turmoil, Shelly finds herself facing the one question that will make or break her: What does it mean to choose the person who truly fits?
+And can she finally choose herself, too?

-Wry, heartfelt, and deeply honest, Honk If You Have Been Married to Me is a novel of self-discovery, friendship, and the messy, magical road to a love that’s a perfect fit.
+Wry, heartfelt, and deeply honest, Honk If You've Been Married to Me is a novel about friendship, healing, self-discovery, and the messy, magical road to finding a love that finally fits.

 Michelle Hardesty is a business leader, philanthropist, and lifelong advocate for community wellness and expanded opportunity across the communities she supports.
 She serves as Executive Director and a lifetime board member of the Hardesty Family Foundation, where she guides initiatives in workforce development, mental health, addiction recovery, education, the arts, and social services.